 Sensitivity assessment.
-This is not a tidally swept biotope; consequently the abundance of filter feeders and epifauna is not dependent on the high water flow.
+This is not a tidally swept biotope, consequently the abundance of filter feeders and epifauna is not dependent on the high water flow.
 This biotope is present in negligible water flows therefore a decrease in water flow is unlikely to have an impact.
 An increase in the level of water flow at the benchmark (0.1-0.2 m/s) is unlikely to have significant effect.
-This biotope has a higher percentage of finer sediments, than other Ascophyllum nodosum biotopes found on bedrock.
-This increases the amount of sediment which could be entrained with higher water flow rates, which would increase the pressure from scour on the biotope.
-However at the pressure benchmark this is not considered relevant.
 Therefore, resistance and resilience have been assessed as 'High'.
 This gives the biotope an overall sensitivity of 'Not Sensitive' at the benchmark level.